tensorflow/docs/site/ru/guide/tensors.md

 you want to dynamically choose an element from the vector.

 For tensors of rank 2 or higher, the situation is more interesting.
-For a `tf.Tensor` of rank 2, passing two numbers returns a scalar, as expected
+For a `tf.Tensor` of rank 2, passing two numbers returns a scalar, as expected:

 ```python